 - The mentor should possess the telltale record of training independent investigators successfully.

 - The mentor should be resourceful enough to take care of any unforeseeable costs, in addition to the grant award, of the project proposed in the application.

 Mentored K awards do not pay salary to any of the assigned mentors.
-Yet, they provide guidance, share responsibility with the award recipient, lend knowledge and experience for the successful conduct of the proposed research.
+Yet, they provide guidance, share responsibility with the award recipient, and lend knowledge and experience for the successful conduct of the proposed research.

-According to the national study that is approved by the review board present at Virginia Commonwealth University (VCU), and The NIH Individual Mentored K Awards Program Report, of mentor relationship on the basis of demographic factors of both the recipient and mentor, almost 3027 K award applicants were reported successful in obtaining their award grant in 2007 because the study reported; those who start out under the mentorship of senior investigators have more confidence in themselves in term of research career than those starting professional career without a mentor.
-Such numbers testify to the significance of effective mentorship role in the process of reaching productive, far-reaching academic success.
+According to the national study that is approved by the review board present at Virginia Commonwealth University (VCU), and The NIH Individual Mentored K Awards Program Report, mentor relationships on the basis of demographic factors of both the recipient and mentor, almost 3027 K award applicants were reported successful in obtaining their award grant in 2007 because the study reported; those who start out under the mentorship of senior investigators have more confidence in themselves in term of research career than those starting a professional career without a mentor.
+Such numbers testify to the significance of an effective mentorship role in the process of reaching productive, far-reaching academic success.
 (Marusic, Sambuniak, and Straus, 2009).

 In the study, the relationship satisfaction of mentees with their mentors was gauged to be down to contact frequencies.
-Mentors are obliged by the NIH criteria to allow access to themselves, and most mentors do their best to be available for discussion sessions and meetings with award recipients, whether in-person or telecommunication.
+Mentors are obliged by the NIH criteria to allow access to themselves, and most mentors do their best to be available for discussion sessions and meetings with award recipients, whether in-person or via telecommunication.
 The regularity of stable communication, or the lack of it, is said to be the critical element for the quality of relationship required between a mentor and the award recipient in training.